langurmonkey/dotfiles/docs/ranger.md

 map bw shell cp %f ~/Pictures/wallpaper.jpg && ~/.local/bin/wal -c && ~/.local/bin/wal -a 85 -i ~/Pictures/wallpaper.jpg
 ```

-Additionally, I use a script to launch a new instance of `ranger` inside a `urxvt` terminal with a specific working directory:
+Additionally, I use a script to launch a new instance of `ranger` inside a `termite` terminal with a specific working directory:

 ```
 #!/bin/bash
-# ranger-urxvt
+# ranger-term
-urxvt -cd "$1" -e ranger --cmd="shell ~/.local/bin/wal -R"
+EDITOR=nvim && termite -e ranger "$1"
 ```

 Whenever I need a new instance of `ranger`, I use the script.
-For example, I bind `$sup+f` to a new ranger-in-urxvt starting at the working directory of the currently focused window in my `i3` configuration:
+For example, I bind `$sup+f` to a new ranger-in-termite starting at the working directory of the currently focused window in my `i3` configuration:

 ```
-bindsym $sup+f exec ~/.dotfiles/bin/ranger-urxvt "`$HOME/.dotfiles/bin/xcwd`"
+bindsym $sup+f exec ~/.dotfiles/bin/ranger-term "`$HOME/.dotfiles/bin/xcwd`"
 ```

 Or I use `ranger` for displaying the mounted volumes from the `udiskie` tray icon, starting `udiskie` in this manner:

 ```
-exec --no-startup-id udiskie -f "/home/tsagrista/.dotfiles/bin/ranger-urxvt" --tray
+exec --no-startup-id udiskie -f "/home/tsagrista/.dotfiles/bin/ranger-term" --tray
 ```